 3. Gain energy

-This could be an option if your pet is simply having a hard time keeping up with others, this could be other animals in your household, friends at the local dog park, or even with competitors in local agility competitions you and your pupper love to enter.
+This could be an option if your pet is having a hard time keeping up with other animals in your household, friends at the local dog park, or even with competitors in local agility competitions you and your pupper love to enter.

-If, however, their inability to keep up is the result of getting older, talk to your veterinarian as the change in energy level could mean they’re experiencing joint pain or other health problems, and supplements may ill advised.
+If, however, their inability to keep up is the result of getting older, talk to your veterinarian, as the change in energy level could mean they’re experiencing joint pain or other health problems, and supplements may be ill-advised.

 4. Correct a vitamin deficiency

 Vitamin deficiency is a common ailment among house pets.
-A lot of this is attributed to a poor diet on kibble, or canned food, or improperly balanced homemade meals cooked by their owner that do not provide them with all the nutrients their bodies require.
+A lot of this is attributed to a poor diet of kibble, canned food, or improperly balanced homemade meals cooked by their owner that do not provide them with all the nutrients their bodies require.

 • Muscle weakness